Mendocino Complex fire grows to become largest wildfire in California history

 Nearly 4,000 fire personnel, including 441 fire fighters, were battling the wildfire.

-It was unclear what caused the blaze, but the fire was one of several burning amid record-setting heat waves in the drought-stricken state.
+It was unclear what caused the blaze, but the fire was one of more than a dozen burning amid record-setting heat waves in the drought-stricken state, according to Cal Fire.
 Tens of thousands of residents across California have been displaced by wildfires this season, Gov. Jerry Brown told reporters Saturday.

 President Donald Trump declared a state of emergency in California on July 27, authorizing the Federal Emergency Management Agency to help firefighters working to respond to the disaster areas.